asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/troubleshooting.md

 **Trouble Area: Windows cURL “unrecognized protocol”**

-- Reason: Invisible double quotes involuntarily inserted when copy/pasting examples
+- Reason: Invisible double quotes inserted when copy/pasting examples
 - Remedy: Delete the visible quotes, which will delete the invisible quotes.
 Then retype quotes.

 **Trouble Area: Download fails with “401 Unauthorized” or “Authorization failed”**

 - Reason: Missing or invalid Earthdata username/password
-- Remedy: Check that you are correctly including your Earthdata username and password in your download command.
+- Remedy: Check that you are correctly including your Earthdata username and password in your download command or config file.

 **Trouble Area: Download fails with “401 Unauthorized” or “Authorization failed”**